XingLLiu/XingLLiu.github.io/_pages/main.md

 - Autumn 2021: *Applicable Maths*.
 Lectured by Dr [James Martin](https://www.imperial.ac.uk/people/james.martin).

 ## News
-- [10/2025] Our paper [On the Robustness of Kernel Goodness-of-Fit Tests](https://www.arxiv.org/abs/2408.05854), coauthored with Professor [François-Xavier Briol](https://fxbriol.github.io/), has been accepted to JMLR.
+- [10/2025] Our paper *On the Robustness of Kernel Goodness-of-Fit Tests*, coauthored with Professor [François-Xavier Briol](https://fxbriol.github.io/), has been accepted to JMLR.
+[Link](https://jmlr.org/papers/v26/24-1365.html).

 - [12/2024] I joined [QuantCo](https://www.quantco.com/) as a full-time Data Scientist.
 Excited to explore the more applied side of machine learning in this role!